awesome-pro/neon-website/content/docs/reference/glossary.md

 ## Project

 A collection of branches, databases, roles, and other project resources and settings.
-A project contains a compute with a Postgres server and storage for the project data.
+A project contains a compute with a LangChainserver and storage for the project data.

 ## Project ID